 Savannah has one of the largest St. Patrick’s Day celebrations in the country, and this year’s festivities are bigger and greener than ever!

 Savannah’s St. Patrick’s Day festivities actually begin the weekend beforehand, on March 10, with the Greening of the Fountain in Forsyth Park.
 The rest of the city’s fountains will be quick to follow, ushering in more than a week's worth of events, including the Craft Brew Races and the St. Practice Day Bar Crawl.

 When St. Patrick's Day arrives, make sure you have a Parade Map and Bathroom Guide, so you can easily navigate your way around town.
 Beginning promptly at 10:15 a.m. on Tuesday, March 17, this year’s parade will have more than 250 marching units and up to 15,000 people.
-Let’s just say, it’s a long parade.
-So planning where you’ll watch from is an important decision.
-People stake out their spots starting at 6 a.m. or earlier, but if you’re staying along the parade route you’re already halfway there!
+It’s a long parade, so planning where to watch is an important decision.
+People stake out their spots starting at 6 a.m. or earlier, but if you’re staying along the parade route, you’re already halfway there!

 Where to Watch Savannah's St. Paddy's Parade

 Colonial Park Cemetery - Located on Abercorn Street about a third of the way from the start of the parade, you’ll be finished watching earlier in the day and ready to venture forth for green beer!
 This stretch of the parade will put you in close proximity to Parker's Market Urban Gourmet, aka Fancy Parker's, where you can find everything you need to get rid of headaches, stay hydrated, or have a quick snack.
 They also have a walk-in beer fridge, so you can replenish your cooler and keep the festivities rolling!